ccmrwithmsthrash

 What Are Performance Acknowledgements?

 Performance Acknowledgements are official recognitions on your transcript and diploma.
-They highlight exceptional achievement in specific areas like testing, college courses, language skills, and career certifications.
+They highlight outstanding achievement in specific areas: dual credit coursework, bilingualism and biliteracy, industry certifications, and college preparation test performance.

-Unlike endorsements (which focus on taking certain courses), acknowledgements celebrate what you've accomplished through exams and real-world credentials.
-You can earn as many as you qualify for!
+Unlike endorsements (which focus on taking certain courses), acknowledgements recognize what you've achieved through exams and real credentials.
+You can earn multiple acknowledgements if you meet the requirements for each!

 On Your Transcript